solo-io/gloo/docs/content/guides/integrations/service_mesh/istio.md

    Although the `istioProxy` values are defined in the `glooMtls` block, the values are also used to configure `istioMtls`.
    {{% /notice %}}

-1. Install or upgrade Gloo Edge.
+1. Install or upgrade Gloo Gateway.
    {{< tabs >}}
-   {{< tab name="Install Gloo Edge">}}
+   {{< tab name="Install Gloo Gateway">}}

-   Install Gloo Edge with the settings in the `value-overrides.yaml` file.
-This command creates the `gloo-system` namespace and installs the Gloo Edge components into it.
+   Install Gloo Gateway with the settings in the `value-overrides.yaml` file.
+This command creates the `gloo-system` namespace and installs the Gloo Gateway components into it.
    ```shell
     helm install gloo gloo/gloo --namespace gloo-system --create-namespace -f value-overrides.yaml
    ```
    {{< /tab >}}
-   {{< tab name="Upgrade Gloo Edge">}}
+   {{< tab name="Upgrade Gloo Gateway">}}
-   Upgrade Gloo Edge with the settings in the `value-overrides.yaml` file.
+   Upgrade Gloo Gateway with the settings in the `value-overrides.yaml` file.
    ```shell
    helm upgrade gloo gloo/gloo --namespace gloo-system -f value-overrides.yaml
    ```